gridAditya/PoseEstimation-Activity-Classification/Readme.md

 4: After examining the api you can close the mongodb service using "stop_mongodb.sh" bash script.
 ```

+Inside the "synthetic_data_generation" we have a folder "synthetic_images" and "synthetic_annotations" that contains around 80 synthetically generated images and corresponding annotations.
 ## Purpose
 ```
 Uses the input image to estimate the pose of the human body.